umass-ml4ed/feedback-gen-dpo/README.md

 # Goal-Oriented Feedback Generation and Evaluation

-This is the code for the paper Improving the Validity of Automatically Generated Feedback via Reinforcement Learning.
-TODO: link to arxiv.
-We propose a rubric to evaluate feedback, use GPT-4 to evaluate a dataset of human and LM-generated feedback, and then use direct preference optimization (DPO) to generate higher-scoring feedback messages.
+This is the code for the paper [Improving the Validity of Automatically Generated Feedback via Reinforcement Learning](https://arxiv.org/abs/2403.01304).
+We propose a rubric for evaluating math feedback, use GPT-4 to evaluate a dataset of human and LM-generated feedback, and then use direct preference optimization (DPO) to generate higher-scoring feedback messages.

 ## Running